-Sign up to service like DMA Choice to reduce the junk mail and opt out of any useless online subscriptions that you may ‘accidentally’ signed up to. 😉
+Sign up for services like DMA Choice to reduce the junk mail and opt-out of any useless online subscriptions that you may ‘accidentally’ signed up to. 😉

 3. Digital subscriptions

-Keep tabs on your magazine and newspaper subscriptions and opt out for physical copies where possible.
-You can access local/worlds news and most things online these days.
+Keep tabs on your magazine and newspaper subscriptions and opt-out for physical copies where possible.
+You can access local/world news and most things online these days.

 4. Digitize paper documents

-Scan as you go with the Scanbot Pro App which works for both Android and iOS.
+Scan as you go with the Scanbot Pro App, which works for both Android and iOS.
 It produces good quality scans and does not transmit your data to its servers.
-If you have a large pile of papers or want to keep it ‘old school’ check out the Brother ADS-1250W, which doesn’t take much space (less than width of a laptop), has automatic document feeder and can be connect via Wi-Fi.
-The reviews for this cool gadget are good and is recommended at Wirecutter.
+If you have a large pile of papers or want to keep it ‘old school’ check out the Brother ADS-1250W, which doesn’t take much space (less than the width of a laptop), has an automatic document feeder, and can be connected via Wi-Fi.
+The reviews for this cool gadget are good and are recommended at Wirecutter.

 5. Organize your digital files

 Never put files on the desktop.
-Organise your digitized files and folders strategically on your computer device so that it’s easy to find.
-The video below guided me towards to organising my stuff efficiently.
+Organize your digitized files and folders strategically on your computer device so that it’s easy to find.
+The video below guided me towards organizing my stuff efficiently.

 6. Backup your files automatically

-Back up your files automatically on a regular basis using an external drive like this Samsung Portable SSD which has capacity between 250GB to 2TB.
-Its an easy set and forget method, and I’ve found this cool gadget to be secure, fast, compact and durable.
+Back up your files automatically on a regular basis using an external drive like this Samsung Portable SSD which has a capacity between 250GB to 2TB.
+It’s an easy set and forget method, and I’ve found this cool gadget to be secure, fast, compact, and durable.